learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's move from class components to functional components was partly motivated by the `this` confusion.
+React\'s move from class components to functional components was partly motivated by the `this` confusion.
 In class components, event handlers required `.bind(this)` in the constructor or arrow class fields because a method passed to `onClick` loses its implicit binding — `this` becomes `undefined` in strict mode.
 Functional components eliminate `this` entirely; hooks close over state values lexically, removing an entire category of binding bugs from large React codebases.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>